-Class Schedule: Classes are scheduled any time Monday through Thursday from 8:00 am to 4:30 pm.
-Externship sites may require attendance on Fridays as well.
-The quarterly sequence listed below is subject to change.
+Class Schedule: This is a Monday through Friday program.
+On campus classes are scheduled any time Monday through Thursday from 8:00 am to 4:30 pm.
+Externship hours will be completed on Fridays between 8:00 am and 5:00 pm.